diempi/docs/docs/src/arns.md

 The future market landscape is unpredictable, and the AR.IO Network smart contract is designed to be immutable, operating without governance or mechanisms for manual intervention.
 In addition, the traditional method of employing a pricing oracle to fix prices relative to a stable currency is not viable due to the infancy of the network as well as the inherent reliance on outside dependencies.
 Considering this, ArNS is designed to be self-contained and adaptive, ensuring that name prices always mirror network activity and market conditions.

-To achieve this, ArNS incorporates:

-1. A dynamic pricing model that utilizes a “Demand Factor” to adjust fees in line with ArNS purchase activity.
+To achieve this, ArNS incorporates a dynamic pricing model that utilizes a “Demand Factor” to adjust fees in line with ArNS purchase activity.
-2. An auction system intended to seek fair market value for premium names, allowing initial prices to adapt based on actual user interest and bids.
-In this context, “premium names” are defined by their character count and purchase type (lease or permanent).

 ArNS is designed to ensure that name valuations are always in sync with their true market worth, despite the unchangeable nature of the smart contract it operates on.